 The term barter is defined by Merriam-Webster as the exchange of goods, services, or commodities.

 Bartering dates back thousands of years and was the primary form of trade until currency was implemented.
 When we think of it, it sounds like such ancient practice— after all, we’re living in the age of digital innovation and unbelievable technological advancements.
-Nearly 92% of modern currency is not handled in physical coins or bills anymore, but rather digitally, such as through cell phones, credit cards, and bitcoin.
+Nearly 92% of modern currency is not handled in physical coins or bills anymore, but rather digitally, such as through cell phones, credit cards, and crypto.

 Are you prepared to trade your surplus of supplies in exchange for items that will help to cover your family’s needs?
 If so, you’ve come to the right place!